Mexico - Country Commercial Guide

 Import Tariffs

 Mexico has implemented a Sectoral Promotion Program (Programas de Promoción Sectorial or PROSEC), which reduces Most Favored Nation (MFN) tariffs to zero or five percent on a wide range of important inputs needed by Mexico’s export manufacturing sector.
 This program includes 20 different industry sectors and affects 16,000 HS codes.
 Mexican companies must be registered under this program to participate.
-The complete list of HS codes and sectors that must comply with PROSEC can be found in Annex 10 - Sectors and HS Codes via the Mexican Tax Administration Service’s website.
+The complete list of HS codes and sectors that must comply with PROSEC can be found at Registro de Programas de Promocion Sectorial.

-We strongly urge all U.S. companies planning to bring samples, equipment, displays, or any other item into Mexico on a temporary basis to utilize an ATA Carnet.
+United States companies planning to bring samples, equipment, displays, or any other item into Mexico on a temporary basis are urged to utilize an ATA Carnet.
 Mexico signed onto the international carnet system in 2014, and companies have had temporary import goods impounded by Mexican Customs when those goods were not accompanied by an ATA Carnet.
 See our Temporary Entry topic below for more information on temporary imports.
-To contact ATA Carnet Mexico executives for more information, please check the ATA Carnet Mexico website.
+To contact ATA Carnet Mexico executives for more information, please check their website.

-In addition, Mexico has a value-added tax (IVA) on most sales transactions, including sales of foreign products.
+In addition, Mexico has a value-added tax (VAT or IVA in Spanish) on most sales transactions, including sales of foreign products.
 The IVA rate is 16 percent for all of Mexico.
 Basic products, such as food and drugs and some services, are exempt from the IVA.

 Special Economic Zones (Zonas Económicas Especiales or ZEEs) are now entirely under state jurisdiction.
 As of April 2021, there are only two federal ZEE-style projects being developed where fiscal incentives would apply.
 These are the Trans-Isthmic Interoceanic Corridor and the Chetumal State border area.
-See the section on Transportation Infrastructure for more information.
+See the Transportation Infrastructure section of this guide for more information.

-To combat inflation and stem rising food prices, the Mexican government (GOM) announced on May 4, 2022, a package of measures that will apply through October 1, 2022, some of which might be of interest to U.S. exporters.
+To combat inflation and stem rising food prices, the Government of Mexico (GOM) announced a package of measures that will apply through October 1, 2022, some of which might be of interest to U.S. exporters.

-For a select group of 24 agricultural commodities and basic inputs outlined in more detail below, the GOM has exempted traders and logistics providers from complying with recently enacted requirements related to the Carta Porte Complement (CCP) / Electronic Invoice & Bill of Lading Complement.
+For a select group of 24 agricultural commodities and basic inputs outlined in more detail below, the GOM has exempted traders and logistics providers from complying with recently enacted requirements related to the Carta Porte Complement (CCP)/Electronic Invoice and Bill of Lading Complement.
 The GOM has left open the possibility of extending this measure, if necessary, for up to six more months.

 The GOM will apply no tariffs on the importation of basic goods and supplies to include corn oil, palay rice, tuna, pork, chicken, beef, onion, jalapeño pepper, beans, eggs, toilet soap, tomato, milk, lemon, apple, orange, box bread, potato, pasta for soup, sardine and carrot, corn flour, wheat flour, white corn, sorghum corn, and wheat.